-When dropping a course after the first week of Fall or Spring semesters, instructor permission and a Last Day of Attendance (LDA) are required.
-For eight-week blocks and Summer sessions, instructor permission and a LDA are required after the first week of class.
-See "Last Day to withdraw without 'W' on Transcript" on the "Academic Calendar" on page 21.
-For refund information, refer to page 19.
+When dropping a course after the first week of Fall, Spring, Summer or other eight-week sessions, instructor permission and a Last Day of Attendance (LDA) are required.
+See "Last Day to withdraw without 'W' on Transcript" on the "Academic Calendar" on page 23.
+For refund information, refer to page 21.